Bradbury Music School

 More House School has purchased many brass and wind instruments on which boys will be receiving lessons up to twice weekly as part of the Junior Band Initiative for those in Years 4 to 6.
 This teaching style inspires the boys to make music together in a band setting.
 This is a variation on the music programme offered in many schools in the USA, and it is hoped the boys will relish this opportunity; developing a sense of ownership over their musical education and progress, as well as feeling an integral part of a team.

 Music is taught as an academic subject throughout Key Stage 3, where we study units such as Keyboard Skills, Music & Occasion, Blues, Music & Media and Samba to name but a few.
-GCSE, A-level and BTEC Level 3 Music is all available post Key Stage 3.
+GCSE and A-level Music are all available post Key Stage 3.
 We are currently recognised as a centre of excellence by the Incorporated Society of Musicians for the proportion of each year group who take GCSE Music and achieve the highest grades.